MokshaMandape/PRODIGY_TrackCode_TaskNumber/README.md

 Power Fitness

-It is a Landing Page of a Gym Website.
+It is a Landing Page for a Gym Website.